bloyot/record-homework/README.md

 # Overview
 This is a Java project, using the Spring Boot framework, which consists of three modules:
-- `record-homework-api`: this is the restfu api, which exposes endpoints to create and retrieve records
+- `record-homework-api` this is the restful api, which exposes endpoints to create and retrieve records
-- `record-homework-cli`: this is a cli tool which allows joining three input files in different formats, and sorting the output.
+- `record-homework-cli` this is a cli tool which allows joining three input files in different formats, and sorting the output.
-- `record-homework-common`: this is a library for shared code between the api and cli, primarily the parsing logic, and the core `Record` object
+- `record-homework-common` this is a library for shared code between the api and cli, primarily the parsing logic, and the core `Record` object

 # Build
 To build the project, from the root directory run: